Website visitors rarely wait for a sales rep anymore.

 In this article, we compare the leading Qualified competitors available today.

-We examine how each platform works and where tools like Breakout differ from legacy platforms such as Qualified or Drift.
+We examine how each platform works and where tools like Breakout differ from legacy platforms such as Qualified or Drift (sunset by Salesloft).

-Let’s start with a closer look at why many teams have started searching for Qualified alternatives in 2026.
+Let’s start with a closer look at Qualified and why many teams have started searching for its alternatives in 2026.

 What Qualified does well and who it is built for